thebraeder/imdb-sentiment-analysis/README.md

 - Seaborn
 - Jupyter Notebook

-## Repository Structure
+## Project Files

-- `IMDB_model.ipynb` — main notebook with analysis and modeling
+- `IMDB_model.ipynb` — complete notebook with all project steps
-- `README.md` — project overview
+- `README.md` — project documentation

-## Conclusion
+## Final Notes

-This project demonstrates that traditional NLP methods and machine learning algorithms can serve as an effective baseline for sentiment analysis tasks.
+The results demonstrate that traditional NLP preprocessing and classical machine learning algorithms can serve as an effective solution for text sentiment analysis.